raspibolt/raspibolt/raspibolt_55_explorer.md

   ```

 * By default, the BTC RPC Explorer listens for local requests (localhost / 127.0.0.1).
-  If you would like to access it from your local network or from somewhere else, make sure you configure the proper host and port by changing these parameters:
+  If you would like to access it from your local network or from somewhere else, change the following parameters.

   ```conf
   BTCEXP_HOST=0.0.0.0
   BTCEXP_PORT=3002
   ```

-* We instruct BTC RPC Explorer to connect to local Bitcoin Core by uncommenting and changing the following lines:
+* Instruct BTC RPC Explorer to connect to local Bitcoin Core

   ```conf
   BTCEXP_BITCOIND_HOST=127.0.0.1